Frequently Asked Questions

 Here's how it works:

-- Before your spin, our system generates a random number using a secure method:
+- Before your unboxing: our system generates a random number using a secure method:

 crypto.randomBytes(32)